 Xero does add more customization in places, but is a little more clumsy with its reports.
 QBO has the advantage of more time on the market to evolve to their customers' precise needs and user flows.

 The main Xero reports that stand out in 2020 are the Cash Flow Statement and Business Snapshot, which is currently in pilot mode and gives a simple and insightful look at your business's financial health:

 For companies that need more than the standard Xero and QBO reporting can offer, they can make use of add-ons and integrations with both apps.

 When choosing the best accounting tool for your business, don’t overlook the importance of integration.
 Your accounting system is one of your core tools, and for maximum results you should integrate with your other systems.

 Look for integrations with:

-- Your email marketing tool (such as Xero to MailChimp, or ActiveCampaign to Quickbooks)
+- Your email marketing tool (such as Xero and MailChimp, or ActiveCampaign and Quickbooks)

 Xero and QuickBooks both offer a good number of integrations in their respective marketplaces.

 When it comes to syncing your contacts between your apps – such as with your CRM – PieSync offers an easy two-way syncing solution to keep everything in order between hundreds of apps.

 If you have an accountant, it's also worth checking if they have a preferred software – it's really helpful to have professionals who understand your software at tax time and help you get the most from the platform.